 Because of the large expanse of the park, Kruger provides access through 9 different gates.
 It is 220 miles (360 km) long and reaches a width of 56 miles (90 km) wide.

 Although a safari guide can help with both navigation and wildlife spotting, Kruger National Park allows for self-guided safari drives.
 The roads are paved and fairly easy to navigate.
-However, it becomes more challenging spotting wildlife when your eyes are also focused on the road.
+However, it becomes more challenging to spot wildlife when your eyes are also focused on the road.

 Kruger National Park is part of the collaborative effort between Zimbabwe and Mozambique known as the Great Limpopo Transfrontier Park.
 It is a peace park that includes Kruger, Gonarezhour National Park in Zimbabwe, and Limpopo National Park in Mozambique.
 Travelers can spend several days experience the abundant wildlife available in the three parks.
 Together these parks create the largest protected area in Africa.